 Many people learn about how their trauma most affects their emotional state through their relationships.

-If they have learned that they can’t be seen, heard and connected with emotionally or intimately, they repeat those similar patterns subconsciously through their present relationships, sometimes with dire consequences.
+If they have learned that they can’t be seen, heard and connected emotionally or intimately, they repeat those similar patterns subconsciously through their present relationships, sometimes with dire consequences.

 Each person is unique as are their responses.